-The relying party is liable for verifying the current status of the certificate (see 4.5.2).
-This decision must be made by the relying party each time when the certificate is to be used for verifying an electronic signature or seal.
+The relying party is liable for verifying the current status of the certificate.
+This decision must be made by the relying party each time when the certificate is to be used for verifying an electronic signature (seal) or authentication of websites.
 Information included in a qualified certificate (for instance certificate type, object identifiers of the certificate policy, content of keyUsage field) should be used by the relying party for the assessment whether the certificate was used in line with its declared designation.